Mikejo5000/vsts-docs-pr/docs/user-guide/work-team-explorer.md

 > - [Visual Studio Code](/vsts/java/vscode-extension)
 >For information about compatibility among client and server versions, see [Requirements and compatibility](../accounts/requirements.md).

-The operations available to you depend on which source control option—Team Foundation version control (TFVC) or Git—was selected to manage source code when the team project was created.
+The operations available to you depend on which source control option-Team Foundation version control (TFVC) or Git-was selected to manage source code when the team project was created.

 **Team Explorer plug-in for Visual Studio**